moustafaelkholy34/github-slideshow/_posts/0000-01-02-moustafaelkholy34.md

 layout: slide
 title: "Welcome to moustafa's Slide!"
 ---
-This is my awesome slide
+This is my awesome slide :tda!
 Use the left arrow to go back!